Keyword Cipher Online Encoder & Decoder

 Encrypted: "KIIQ ZQ NZVO"

-Despite their historical importance, keyword ciphers are fundamentally vulnerable to modern cryptanalytic techniques.
-Understanding these weaknesses is crucial for both historical study and educational purposes:
+Despite their historical importance, keyword ciphers are fundamentally vulnerable to modern cryptanalytic techniques:

 Frequency Analysis Vulnerability